A Tale of Samurai Cooking A True Love Story 2013 (Review & Recap)

 How can a guy who was supposed to be stalked by girls in his every ‘walking moment’ 🙂 lose confidence in himself.
 Even Saeko, his lab boss has fallen for him.
 I don’t get his character motivation.

-I think he has a boy crush with Natsume.
+I think he has a boy crush on Natsume.
 He treated him better than he dealt with Nao.

 During Uehara’s birthday, which he knew Nao really worked her guts out to make it as happy and festive for him as possible; decorating every nook and cranny of his apartment, cooking all the foods he likes and more (he saw her itinerary for his birthday) and yet he did not give any second thought for working late and coming to Natsume’s rescue and bringing him to the apartment.
 At least Natsume has the grace to leave and yet Uehara was easily persuaded to run after him.
 He found it so easy to disappoint the poor girl.